-- Rejects the May Revision proposal to reduce operational funding by \$143.8 million ongoing General Fund, or a 3 percent cut to ongoing state support.
+Rejects the May Revision proposal to reduce operational funding by \$143.8 million ongoing General Fund, or a 3 percent cut to ongoing state support.
 Restores the cut but defers payment until July 1, 2026.
-Includes budget bill language allowing CSU to access a shortterm loan from General Fund resources in 2025-26 to assist with cash flow. - Modifies the Governor's Budget and May Revision proposals to defer \$252.3 million ongoing General Fund to support a 5 percent base increase.
+Includes budget bill language allowing CSU to access a no-interest loan from General Fund resources in 2025-26.

+- Modifies the Governor's Budget and May Revision proposals to defer \$252.3 million ongoing General Fund to support a 5 percent base increase in 2025-26.
 Instead provides a 2 percent deferred base increase in 2026-27 instead of 5 percent, and the rest of the increase in 2028-29.
-Adheres to the other pieces of the Administration's deferral structure for 2026-27 and 2027-28. - Includes budget bill language requiring campus turn-around plans for declining-enrollment campuses. - Approves budget bill language setting an enrollment target of 7,152 more California undergraduates in 2025-26. - Approves the Governor's Budget proposal to provide a \$1.3 million ongoing General Fund increase for the Capitol Fellows program. - Approves the Governor's Budget proposal to provide \$345,000 ongoing General Fund to support the implementation of legislation requiring CSU to provide drug test devices at every campus. - Approves the May Revision proposal to revert the unencumbered balances of retiree health benefits from the 2022 Budget Act.
+Adheres to the other pieces of the Administration's compact deferral structure for 2026-27 and 2027-28. - Approves the Governor's Budget proposal to provide a \$1.3 million ongoing General Fund increase for the Capitol Fellows program. - Provides \$806,000 one-time General Fund to support the CSU Northridge Student Success and Inclusion Center infrastructure improvements. - Approves the Governor's Budget proposal to provide \$345,000 ongoing General Fund to support the implementation of legislation requiring CSU to provide drug test devices at every campus. - Provides \$45 million one-time General Fund to Sonoma State University to support a long-term turnaround plan focused on student recruitment, academic program stability and expansion, and investing in new academic degrees to address the regional and statewide workforce needs. - Provides \$5 million one-time General Fund to support other low-enrollment campuses in increased student enrollment outreach efforts. - Includes budget bill language requiring campus turn-around plans for low-enrollment campuses. - Approves budget bill language setting an enrollment target of 7,152 more California undergraduates in 2025-26 for a total resident undergraduate enrollment of 349,999 FTES. - Approves the May Revision proposal to revert the unencumbered balances of retiree health benefits from the 2022 Budget Act.